ac-obair/k8s-cluster-testing/README.md

+#### Note
+This repo may container credentials these are for testing only and have no impact on production.

 Since org repos can't be forked this is based off of the aks-cluster-config/ dir of ac-iac-platform repo.
 Edits to remaining files have been commented.
 ### k8s
 The following ac-iac-platform files have been removed completely as they're not necessary for testing.